Palestine (region): Flora distribution

 The World Geographical Scheme for Recording Plant Distributions is widely used in recording the distribution of plants.
 The scheme uses the code "PAL" to refer to the region of Palestine – a Level 3 area.
 The WGSRPD's Palestine is further divided into Israel (PAL-IS), including the Palestinian territories, and Jordan (PAL-JO), so is larger than some other definitions of "Palestine".
+Flora Palaestina used essentially the same geographical area, but included the Golan Heights.